Philadelphia Dance Day: Saturday, July 27, 2013

 Can kids come, too?

-Most of the workshops are geared toward teens and adults, but there are some open to all ages and a few specifically designed for children:
+Most of the workshops are geared toward teens and adults, but there are also some specifically for kids.
+A few others are open to all ages and children are welcome to attend:

-• Zumba Party at 5:30 p.m.
-Like the beginner hip-hop class, Zumba is designed to be accessible to all dance levels and abilities.
-Children as well as adults will get an exhilarating workout with plenty of “sabor.”
+• Zumba and Cardio Dance Party: These programs are designed to be accessible to all dance levels and abilities.
+Children as well as adults will get an exhilarating workout.

 All children under the age of 14 must be accompanied by a parent or guardian.